Propagation of Wave Packets Close to Conical Intersections: Passing through the gap region

 \subsection{Study of the new unknown}

-As explained in the introduction, we first perform the change of unknown \eqref{newinconnue} and time \eqref{newtime}.
+As explained in the introduction, we first perform the change of time \eqref{newtime} and unknown \eqref{newinconnue}.
 This allows us to study the family $(u^{\varepsilon})_{\varepsilon > 0}$ and the next proposition identifies the equation it satisfies.
 We begin by establishing the equation satisfied by ~$u^{\varepsilon}$, as done in ~\cite{FGH2021}.

 \begin{prop} Let $k \in \N$.
 The family $(u^{\varepsilon})_{\varepsilon > 0}$ satisfies for all $(s,y) \in \R \times \R^d$

 where $B^\varepsilon$ is a smooth hermitian matrix-valued potential with the following properties: there exist constants $C_0, C_1 > 0$ such that for all $s \in [-s_0, s_0]$ and $y \in \R^d$ \begin{itemize} \item $\lvert B^{\varepsilon}(s,y) \lvert \, \leqslant C_0 (s^2 \langle \sqrt{\varepsilon} \lvert y \lvert \rangle + \lvert y \lvert^2),$ \item $\lvert \nabla B^{\varepsilon}(s,y) \lvert \, \leqslant C_1 (s^2 \sqrt{\varepsilon} \lvert y \lvert^2 + \lvert y \lvert + \sqrt{\varepsilon} s^2),$ \item for all $\lvert \beta \lvert \, \geqslant 2$, $\lvert \partial_y^{\beta} B^{\varepsilon}(s,y) \lvert \, \leqslant C_{\beta} \varepsilon^{\frac{\lvert \beta \lvert - 2}{2}} \langle \sqrt{\varepsilon} y \rangle^2$ with $C_{\beta} > 0$. \end{itemize} \end{prop}